 - Vanderbilt University: Vanderbilt University’s medical school participates in advanced medical research.

 There are three law programs in the state of Tennessee, including:

 Tennessee Military Hospitals

 Tennessee has several military medical facilities.
 Under some circumstances, individuals who have given birth at a military medical facility and had a child who sustained a birth injury can seek to file a lawsuit under an act called the Federal Tort Claims Act (FTCA).
 These hospitals are listed separately because the process of litigating military medical malpractice is in some ways different from litigating a case against a non-military hospital.
 Military hospitals do not allow active-duty service members to file suits against them, though their spouses and dependents can.
-Differences such as these require birth injury attorneys who understand both birth injury and military medical malpractice; Reiter & Walsh, P.C. has the experience and credentials needed to litigate these cases.
+Differences such as these require birth injury attorneys who understand both birth injury and military medical malpractice; ABC Law Centers. has the experience and credentials needed to litigate these cases.

 ABC Law Centers’ attorneys and in-house medical staff focus solely on birth injury, providing with the experience needed to win these complex and medically detailed cases.
 The firm consults with medical specialists and subspecialists, forensic experts, life care planning economists and other medical experts to build strong cases and help families secure their children’s future.

 Contact us 24/7 to have a free, no-obligation case evaluation, and to speak to an attorney about your options for pursuing a case.
 Our award-winning attorneys have been listed as SuperLawyers, as well as in U.S. News and World Report’s “Top Medical Malpractice Lawyers” for many years.
 The firm has also been listed among U.S. News and World Report’s “Top 100 Law Firms,” among other accolades.
 Feel free to reach out to us with any birth injury litigation-related questions you may have, and we would be happy to explain your legal options.